High order free hyperplane arrangements in 3-dimensional vector spaces: Introduction

 The paper is structured as follows.
-In Section \ref{sec-change-vari} we argue a change of variables of $S$ and we define submodules of $D^{(m)}(\mathscr{A},V)$ for $X\in L(\mathscr{A})$ with $\dim_{\mathbb{K}}(X)=1$.
-In Section \ref{sec-when-m>n-2} we prove that $3$-arrangements are $m$-free for all $m\geq n-2$.
-For this purpose we prove that $D^{(m)}(\mathscr{A},V)$ is a direct sum of the free modules, using the submodules defined in Section \ref{sec-change-vari}.
-Finally in Section \ref{sec-exp-3arr} we compute the $m$-exponents.
+In Section \ref{sec-change-vari} we argue a change of variables of $S$ and we define submodules of $D^{(m)}(\mathscr{A},V)$.
+In Section \ref{sec-when-m>n-2} we prove that if $m\geq n-2$, then $D^{(m)}(\mathscr{A},V)$ is a direct sum of deformed submodules defined in Section \ref{sec-change-vari}.
+By using this direct sum, we prove that $3$-arrangements are $m$-free for all $m\geq n-2$.
+In Section \ref{sec-exp-3arr} we compute the $m$-exponents of $3$-arrangements for all $m\geq n-2$.
+Finally, in Section \ref{sec-wyle-arrAB}, we construct free bases for $D^{(m)}(\mathscr{A},V)$ for the remaining orders $m<n-2$ when $\mathscr{A}$ is the Weyl $3$-arrangement of type A and of type B.